bcgov/aries-vcr/agent/README.md

 # Running the software locally

 The software is made available as a [Python "Egg"](https://wiki.python.org/moin/egg).
 Currently the best way to run the software locally is to install the egg directly using `pip`.
-Python3 and Pip3 are required.
+Python3 is required.

 ```
 pip3 install --upgrade -e .